bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Autographa-Live-User-Interface-Overview/Settings-User-Interface/p1-2-3-1-settings-ui.md

 | **App Language**           | It helps you to set a suitable language for the application.
 Various options are Arabic, English, Hindi, Portuguese and Spanish.                     |
 | **Sync**                   | It helps you to sync your workspace with Paratext software.
 It allows you to import and upload the translation texts from the cloud.                 |

-_Table 1.2.3 - Basic settings in Autographa Live (settings-ui-tab-1.2.3)_
+_Table 1.2.3 - Basic settings in Autographa Live_